UBC-Astrophysics/QEDSurface/README.md

 polarized flux by simply summing the product of resulting Q values with the (X-O) intensity at the point of emission.
 If your model has emission with other polarizations (e.g. horizontal/vertical), this program is not for you yet.

 We are working on improvements for this situation to propagate all three Stokes's parameters through the field.
 These modes will be depolarized by QED; the extent of depolarization in radians along a trajectory is given in the final column.
+Some important caveats for this calculation are that the value of omega is limited to a maximum value to allow the integration to proceed in a reasonable time, so the extent of depolarization is in princple a lower limit.
+On the other hand, the magnitude of omega is determined using the weak-field limit, so if the surface field exceeds BQED, the formula isn't strictly correct.
+The value of omega achieved is probably larger than the maximum value anyhow, so again the final column is a lower limit.

 It also calculates the location in magnetic colatitude of where the photon is emitted at the given radius as well as the initial